yueyulovetaylor/DeepLearningIMoocCoursera/README.md

-# Deep Learning IMooc Course General Information
+# Deep Learning IMooc Course Documentations

 ## Environment Setup
 On MacOS, we will run TensorFlow and Jupyter Notebook under `virtualenv`.